rustadadam/PF-GAP/notes.md

 # Changes and Updates
-1. Built out the static variables
+1. Built out the static variables for basic Quant
+2. Built out the pipeline to handle basic Quant
+3. Adjusted QGAP to handle static variables